 Once the required data has been provided, the assessor will evaluate the aircraft and is likely to need to visit to the aircraft.
 Main areas of study will be the equipment fitted, the design of the electrical system and the standard of its installation.
-A flight test may be required: this should be within the current Permit operating envelope and so will not require a specific flight test authorisation.
+A flight test may be required: this should be within the current Permit operating envelope and so will not require a specific permit to test.
 The assessor will make a report to LAA Engineering on the suitability of the aircraft.

-Where approval for night operation is requested, a night lighting evaluation will be required, which may include an evaluation flight.
-Any evaluation flight will be outside the current permit operating limitations and will require a specific flight test authorisation, issued by LAA Engineering.
+Where approval for night operation is requested, a night lighting evaluation will be required, which many include an evaluation flight.
+Any evaluation flight will be outside the current permit operating limitations and will require a specific permit to test, issued by LAA Engineering.